jmarcosdias/amazing/README.md

 The test approach consisted of validating on different browsers and devices, navigating, scrolling when possible, clicking in every link, changing the size of the viewport and trying to reproduce every scenario a user might come across.
 This to ensure that the website is working and looking good in all situations.

+Browsers used in testing procedures: Chrome, Firefox and Edge.

 ### <em>Am I Responsive</em> website

-For a summarized view of the game in different devices and in order not to tire readers of this document, please check below the tests that were also performed by playing the game in each screen inside the <em>Am I Responsive</em> web site.
+For a summarized view of the game in different devices and to not tire the readers of this document with excessive screenshots, I have included below some tests performed by playing the game in each virtual device inside the [Am I Responsive](http://ami.responsivedesign.is/) website.

 <span> <img src="assets/images/tst-starting-screen-mockup.png"       alt="test evidence starting screen"         width="400"/> </span>
 <span> <img src="assets/images/tst-first-instruction-mockup.png"     alt="test evidence first instruction"       width="400"/> </span>